 We accept children from the age of 5 years in our children’s class, and from 7 years at our regular sessions.
 There is no upper age limit for adults wishing to start.
 Karate is physically demanding but we will help you to gradually improve your fitness levels.
 If it has been a long while since you’ve exercised, or if you have a health condition that could affect your ability to exercise safely, you may wish to seek advice from your GP prior to starting.

-Our classes are payable before the start of each session, and at the start of the month if training in person.
-Monthly payment options are available for those training regularly.
+Our children’s classes are by term while monthly payment options are available for teens and adults training regularly.
 After you have attended three lessons, if you wish to continue training with us you will need to register with The Japan Karate Association in England.
 Membership costs £25 per annum.Apply for JKA England membership